sixeyed/docker-windows-workshop/slides/sections/backend-async-messaging.md

 ---

-## Upgrade to use asynchronous messaging
+## Using asynchronous messaging

 Check out the [v4 manifest](./app/v4.yml) - it adds services for the message handler and the message queue.

 The message queue is [NATS](https://nats.io), a high-performance in-memory queue which is ideal for communication between containers.

 The manifest also configures the web app to use messaging - using Dependency Injection to load a different implementation of the prospect save handler.

+---

+## Upgrade to use the message handler

 _Upgrade to v4:_